digi-anuragk/git-hands-on/docs/01-Introduction to Git/a-bit-of-plumbing.md

 Compare tree of both the commits

-`second added` commit shares the actual SHA of its presecdent (in this case immediate parent) commit with the `pointers`, means it does not store the entire worktree itself, which means its significantly more efficient space wise.
+`second added` commit shares the actual SHA of its precedent (in this case immediate parent) commit with the `pointers`, means it does not store the entire worktree itself, which means its significantly more efficient space wise.

 Hopefully now git feels less magical to you all 🫨